On this page:

 Poland day school benefits

-Some Poland day schools offer boarding programs as well.
-This means they tend to have a nice mix of foreign and domestic students.
+Some Poland day schools offer a nice mix of international and domestic students.

-There are several other perks of private day schools in Poland.
-Many of these are characteristic of Polish private schools in general.
+There are several other advantages of private day schools in Poland:

 - High-level academics: Poland day schools are known for rigorous instruction.
 They offer a wide range of challenging subjects, from math, science, and the arts, to civics, culture, and history.
 They also offer plenty of opportunities for enrichment through tailored instruction, gifted programs, IB programs and Advanced Placement (AP) courses.

 - Ample resources: Many private day schools in Poland have great resources to support student learning in the classroom, sports field, art studio, and elsewhere.
 Quality resources and extracurriculars give students the chance to fully explore their interests and talents.

 - Small classes: Many Poland day schools have small class sizes.
 Some also have low student-to-teacher ratios.
 This allows teachers to individualized learning and provide lots of one-on-one attention.
 It can also promote a warmer and more interactive and engaging classroom.

 There are also some well-known advantages day schools have over boarding schools.
 Keep in mind, though, many boarding schools, including those in Poland (e.g., Warsaw), offer day programs as well.

 - Family: Children get to live with their family and spend more time with them.
 This allows parents to be more involved in their children’s lives.

 - Parental involvement: Parents can be more involved in their children’s schooling and education.
 They can serve on school committees, go on field trips, meet with teachers and staff, and more.